nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     -   Rationale:
         It allows the repeated events to be easily removed or un-repeated as a there will only be a single `RepeatEvent` present in the list.
-        However, this means that past instances of that event will not be kept and we feel that it is acceptable as the past events are not nearly as important as future events for a time management app.
+        However, this means that past instances of that event will not be kept and we feel that it is acceptable as past events are not nearly as important as future events for a time management app.

     -   Alternative considered: